Unbounded domains in hierarchically hyperbolic groups: Subgroups

-Our next lemma is a general structural result for HHSs.
+We begin by proving a general structural result for HHSs.
 It shows that $\rho$--points of nested domains are ``well distributed''.
 One would like to say that not too many $\rho$--points can appear in a bounded set, but the $\rho$--consistency condition means that this is not true in general.
 This is not an issue if one considers only nest-maximal domains, however.
 This necessary restriction accounts for much of the apparent technicality of the statement of Lemma~\ref{lemma:rhodistribution}.

-The way we shall use the lemma will be in order to find a collection of points of $H$ that satisfy condition~\ref{lptd:c} from Lemma~\ref{lemma:subproducingtransversedomains}.
+The way we shall use the lemma will be in order to find a collection of points of $H$ that satisfy condition~\ref{lptd:c} from Lemma~\ref{lemma:producingtransversedomains}.
 That is, we will produce a large number of domains that are nested in a common one, and applying Lemma~\ref{lemma:rhodistribution} will show that there is a subset of these domains whose $\rho$--points are well separated.
-We then find a collection of points in $H$ that project close to these well separated $\rho$--points.
+We then find a collection of points in $H$ that project close to these well-separated $\rho$--points.